13 Mar Coronavirus (Covid-19): what you need to do

 Changes to Rapid Access Clinic & online appointments

 The Practice is limiting direct access due to coronavirus to protect patients and staff.
-Online booking has been suspended.
-From Monday 16th March RAC will be suspended.
-All appointments will be telephone triaged.
+Online booking and RAC have been suspended, all appointments will be telephone triaged.

 Patients who are required to attend the surgery for an appointment, we kindly ask that you do not enter the building until 5 minutes prior to your appointment time.
 Please do not bring anyone to the appointment with you unless you are attending with a child (only one parent can attend) or you are a Carer.